Top ranked cerebral palsy claims lawyers

 Anyone can suffer from hyponatraemia but women are at increased risk during pregnancy, labour and after giving birth.
 Hyponatraemia isn’t caused by pregnancy but a combination of factors in pregnancy and childbirth make women more vulnerable to hyponatraemia at this time.

 During normal pregnancy a woman’s circulation naturally increases.
-This reduces her sodium to fluid balance, so from early in the pregnancy she is already at increased risk.
+This reduces her sodium-to-fluid balance, so from early in the pregnancy she is already at increased risk.
 Then in the last three months (third trimester) of pregnancy, many women suffer from urine retention, leaving them less able to excrete water.

 During labour, the woman’s body naturally has increased levels of oxytocin, the hormone which stimulates the uterus to contract.
 Oxytocin is naturally anti-diuretic and causes the labouring woman to retain water.
 If labour is slow or contractions are weak, women are often given Syntocinon, a synthetic oxytocin drug.
 This has the same anti-diuretic effect as natural oxytocin.
 Syntocinon is administered in drip form with IV (intravenous) fluids, further increasing the woman’s fluid intake.